Gametogenesis: Stages

-However, before turning into gametogonia, the embryonic development of gametes is the same in males and females.
+Before developing into gametogonia, the embryonic development of gametes is the same in males and females.

 Common path

 Gametogonia are usually seen as the initial stage of gametogenesis.
-However, gametogonia are themselves successors of primordial germ cells (PGCs) from the dorsal endoderm of the yolk sac migrate along the hindgut to the genital ridge.
-They multiply by mitosis, and, once they have reached the genital ridge in the late embryonic stage, are referred to as gametogonia.
+However, gametogonia are themselves successors of primordial germ cells (PGCs) that migrate from the dorsal endoderm of the yolk sac along the hindgut to the genital ridge.
+They multiply by mitosis and, once they have reached the genital ridge in the late embryonic stage, are referred to as gametogonia.
 Once the germ cells have developed into gametogonia, they are no longer the same between males and females.

 Individual path

 From gametogonia, male and female gametes develop differently – males by spermatogenesis and females by oogenesis.
 However, by convention, the following pattern is common for both: